How to integrate Quaderno MCP with Mastra AI

 List WebhooksTool to list all webhooks.

-Retrieve ContactTool to retrieve details of an existing contact by id.
+Retrieve ContactTool to retrieve details of an existing contact by ID.

-Retrieve InvoiceTool to retrieve details of an existing invoice by id.
+Retrieve InvoiceTool to retrieve details of an existing invoice by ID.

-Retrieve Tax JurisdictionTool to retrieve a tax jurisdiction by id.
+Retrieve Tax JurisdictionTool to retrieve a tax jurisdiction by ID.

-Retrieve ProductTool to retrieve details of an existing product by id.
+Retrieve ProductTool to retrieve details of an existing product by ID.

 Update Credit NoteTool to update a credit note.

-Update InvoiceTool to update an invoice.
+Update EvidenceTool to update an evidence object.

 Update productTool to update a product; unspecified fields remain unchanged.

-Validate Tax IDTool to validate a tax id.
+Validate Tax IDTool to validate a tax ID.

 Void Credit NoteTool to void a credit note.